-Tisand, Richards Bay Mining (RB Mining) and Richards Bay Titanium, trading as Richards Bay Minerals (RBM), is situated just north of Richards Bay in Zululand, KwaZulu-Natal.
-RBM processes the heavy minerals located in the coastal sands in the area and is a leading producer of titanium minerals, high purity iron and zircon.
-RBM has been in operation to the north of Richards Bay for approximately 30 years on two of its mining leases: Tisand and Zulti North.
-RBM is also in possession of a further mining lease, located along a 20 km stretch of coastline to the south of Richards Bay and the UMhlathuze River and north of Port Durnford, the Zulti South Mine Lease Area (ZSMLA).
-It is on land owned by the Ingonyama Trust and falls within the uMhlathuze Local and King Cetshwayo District Municipalities' areas of jurisdiction.
+The Zulti South Mine Lease Area (ZSMLA), It is on land owned by the Ingonyama Trust and falls within the uMhlathuze Local and King Cetshwayo District Municipalities' areas of jurisdiction.
 In order to sustain existing mining operations, RB Mining proposes to mine heavy minerals from ZSMLA as operations in the north reach the end of their lifespan.
 Running along the coast near eSikhaleni, the mine will draw out heavy minerals including ilmenite, to produce titanium dioxide feedstock and pig iron, ultimately used in making automotive parts, ceramic tiles and sanitary ware.
+This project has been on the cards for quite some time, with no progress in terms of the actual construction.